fredcommo/webQueries/README.md

 then use R CMD INSTALL webQueries_0.98.0.tar.gz

-or install from github using *devtools*, as follow:
+or directly install from github using *devtools*, as follow:

 ```r
 # in R session